ANKRAJG/RecipeApp/README.md

 ## Deploy App using
 1. After installing firebase-cli using command: npm install -g firebase-tools
-2. Login to firebase
+2. Login to firebase:
-   firebase login
+   "firebase login"
-3. Initialize firebase
+3. Initialize firebase:
-   firebase init
+   "firebase init"
    Then, select certain options that suits ur app.
    Put the dist/recipeApp folder to deploy as SPA.
-4. Deploy firebase
+4. Deploy firebase:
-   firebase deploy
+   "firebase deploy"
    This will give u URL for the deployed application

 ## Visit Application